Hardeman County DUI Court Process

 First Offense

-- Other Requirements: Alcohol and drug education program, potential community service, and potential ignition interlock device (IID) requirement, especially if BAC was high.
+- Other Requirements: You will likely be required to complete an alcohol and drug education program.
+The court may also order you to perform community service.
+An ignition interlock device (IID) may be required, especially if your BAC was high.

 Second Offense